 Christ-Centered Values

-The only thing separating PATH’s staff from the general public is education – knowledge of the warning signs of trafficking and abuse and knowledge of how to approach the issue.
-The good thing is that, with education and conviction, anyone can become an advocate in the anti-trafficking movement.
-Your awareness, time, and donations are all necessary to make PATH’s efforts successful!
+The only thing separating PATH from the general public is education.
+Through knowledge and awareness of the warning signs of trafficking and abuse, and knowledge of how to approach the issue and intervention we can strengthen our families, communities, State, Nation and World.
+The good thing is that, through Christ, education, and conviction; anyone can become an advocate in the fight against sex trafficking and sexual abuse.
+The awareness, time, and donations of our Partners, THAT’S YOU, are all necessary to make PATH’s efforts successful!

 A Decade of Success